Design knowledge bots

 - Call QnA Maker first, and if no answer meets a specific threshold score, then call LUIS.

-The Bot Builder SDK for Node.js and the Bot Builder SDK for C# provide built-in support for LUIS and QnA Maker.
+The Bot Builder SDK provide built-in support for LUIS and QnA Maker.
 This enables you to trigger dialogs or automatically answer questions using LUIS and/or QnA Maker without having to implement custom calls to either tool.
-For example, if LUIS has enabled you to determine intent, you could trigger a BasicQnAMakerDialog to initiate the process of answering the user's question.
+See the Bot Builder Dispatch Tool Tutorial for more information.

 When implementing a combination of LUIS, QnA Maker, and/or Azure Search, test inputs with each of the tools to determine the threshold score for each of your models.
 LUIS, QnA Maker, and Azure Search each generate scores by using a different scoring criteria, so the scores generated across these tools are not directly comparable.
 Additionally, LUIS and QnA Maker normalize scores.
 A certain score may be considered 'good' in one LUIS model but not so in another model.